ferrocene/ferrocene/ferrocene/doc/core-certification/src/norm-mapping.rst

 .. include:: ./partials/implicit-coding-standard.rst

-As such, Certified Libcore does not have a coding standard.
+As such, the certified core library does not have a coding standard.

 6
 "